SYSTEMA

 "There are parallels and parallels, Rekko.
 Every egg is not the capsule."

-"Yes it is."
-The historian's look was withering.
-"Your point is that the similarity between the capsule and the slavic mythology is coincidence and the example you chose perfectly illustrates the likelihood of that not being the case.
-Do you see?"
 The historian didn't look convinced.
 "I'm following.
 You're positing that the capsule fusion is a natural result of this creation myth.
 The problem is that, for that to be the case, there would have to be some sort of divine plan.
 Or aliens, I suppose."

 "We don't really know where the capsule came from," Rekko agreed.
 "Although, there is a simpler solution..."

-Rekko watched the thought gestate in the historian's mind until finally he said: "No." "If we substitute these main characters from Slavic myth with SYSTEMA, Saturn and the capsule--"
+"If we substitute these main characters from Slavic myth with SYSTEMA, Saturn and the capsule--"

 "It's impossible, Rekko."